trailofbits/deepstate/README.md

 Normally, when running a test for replay or fuzzing, DeepState forks in order to cleanly handle crashes of a test.
-Unfortunately, `fork()` on mac OS is extremely slow.
-When using the built-in fuzzer or replaying tests, it is highly recommended to add the `--no_fork` option on mac OS, unless you need the added crash handling (that is, things aren't working without that option).
+Unfortunately, `fork()` on mac OS is _extremely_ slow.
+When using the built-in fuzzer or replaying more than a few tests, it is highly recommended to add the `--no_fork` option on mac OS, unless you need the added crash handling (that is, only when things aren't working without that option).

 ## Fuzzing with libFuzzer